 That doesn’t make us any more ‘special’ than the planet of course – it actually just makes us a fairly blinkered species.
 Head down charging into the future regardless of environmental consequences, or anything else for that matter.

 Just like a lottery game, we might ultimately win the jackpot.
 Or at least win 2nd prize.
 It’s just that sometimes the odds of that seem fairly slim.
 Maybe we should ask the Lottery Guy for some help (you can find him on Facebook, or even Twitter here).

 We’re counting carbon credits because it feels like something we can do.
 Which is of course far better and more positive than the nay-sayers who simply do nothing at all, yet still try to claim the moral high ground.
 It’s a strange old world.

 There’s a really good reason I like playing with the office lottery pool.

 Well, actually there’s two reasons.

 The first is that it costs me next to nothing.
 I ‘fund’ just the one ticket.
-But my efforts combined with everybody elses means we actually buy around 40 to 50 tickets a week.
-Which by the power of not too difficult maths means 40 to 50 times the chance of winning.
+But my efforts, combined with everybody elses, means we actually buy around 40 to 50 tickets a week (depending on who forgets to pay – no pay, no play!).
+Which, by the power of ‘not too difficult’ maths, means 40 to 50 times the chance of winning the lottery.

-The other reason, is that it’s practically zero effort for me.
+The other (admittedly quite big) reason, is that it’s practically zero effort for me.
 You can also play in a lottery syndicate online, so you don’t have to find an office pool for that zero effort pleasure!